Cratis/Chronicle/Documentation/concepts/tenancy.md

 # Tenancy

-Aksio Cratis has been designed with the concept of multi-tenancy from the ground up.
+Cratis has been designed with the concept of multi-tenancy from the ground up.

 ## What is a tenant